 The response to the appointment in New York was mixed.
 Upstate New York media was generally optimistic about the appointment of an upstate senator, as none had been elected since Charles Goodell left office in 1971.
 Many downstaters were disappointed with the selection, with some media outlets stating that Paterson had ignored the electoral influence of New York City and downstate on state politics.
 One questioned whether Paterson's administration was aware of "[where] statewide elections are won and lost".
 Gillibrand was relatively unknown statewide, and many voters found the choice surprising.
 One source stated, "With every Democrat in New York ... angling for the appointment, there was a sense of bafflement, belittlement, and bruised egos when Paterson tapped the junior legislator unknown outside of Albany."

 During her childhood and college years, Gillibrand used the nickname "Tina"; she began using her birth name a few years after law school.
-In 1984, she graduated from Emma Willard School, an all-women's private school in Troy, New York, and then enrolled at Dartmouth College.
+In 1984, she graduated from Emma Willard School, an all-girls' private school in Troy, New York, and then enrolled at Dartmouth College.
 Gillibrand majored in Asian Studies, studying in both Beijing and Taiwan.
 In Beijing, she studied and lived with actress Connie Britton at Beijing Normal University.
 Gillibrand graduated magna cum laude in 1988.
 At Dartmouth, she was a member of the Kappa Kappa Gamma sorority.
 During college, Gillibrand interned at Senator Al D'Amato's Albany office.
-She received her J.D. from UCLA School of Law and passed the bar exam in 1991.
+She received her Juris Doctor from the UCLA School of Law and passed the bar exam in 1991.

 In 1991, Gillibrand joined the Manhattan-based law firm Davis Polk & Wardwell as an associate.
 In 1992, she took a leave from Davis Polk to serve as a law clerk to Judge Roger Miner of the United States Court of Appeals for the Second Circuit in Albany.